allenmcasey/Calculator/README.md

 There is a sqrt(x) button.
 This, along with the subsequent number, should be entered as if they were a single term or else an error will result.

+On the left side of the GUI are the trig. buttons. sin, cos, and tan all evaluate doubles in degree form.

 There are two different clear buttons: a CE and a C. CE is a clear all button which wipes clean the expression array and clears the calculator's console.
 C only clears the previously entered term of the expression, be it an operator or a number.